alimanfoo/alimanfoo.github.io/_posts/2017-05-18-installing-python.md

 ## Using Jupyter notebooks

 If you're planning on doing interactive data analysis then I highly recommend using Jupyter notebooks.
-A Jupyter notebook is a bit like the Python interpreter on steroids.
+A Jupyter notebook is a bit like a Python interactive session.
 You can issue commands in the same way, using the Python programming language, but you can also make plots and do lots more besides.

 To start using Jupyter, run the command "``jupyter notebook``" from the command
 prompt: